Prestwick: Landmarks

 The remains of the old parish church are located near Prestwick railway station.
 Thought to have originally been built in the 12th century, the small church building is now a ruin, and is surrounded by an ancient graveyard.
 Prestwick has a 1 mi esplanade alongside Prestwick Bay, part of the Firth of Clyde.
 It has two children's playgrounds.
 At the north end Kid'zplay, an indoor activity centre, can be found next to the large play-area that was formerly a large open air swimming pool.
 Parallel to the esplanade is a line of large houses overlooking Arran.

 The Prestwick Old Course hosted the first Open Golf Championship in 1860.
 The first twelve Open Championships were played there, from 1860 to 1872. (the Championship was not played in 1871).
 The town also hosts two other golf courses, St. Nicholas and St. Cuthberts.
 St. Nicholas is a traditional links course south of the town.
 Prestwick St Ninians Golf Club was founded in 1912.
 The club continued until the 1950s.

 The Shaw Monument stands on the high ground overlooking Prestwick Airport.
 On Ardayre Road in Prestwick is a Polish memorial.
 Its origins can be traced to a memorial erected by the Polish Air Force at Monkton.
 Discovered there in a dilapidated and vandalised condition, it was moved by Kyle and Carrick District Council in 1986 to its present site in the gardens of the RAFA Club which overlooks the sea.
 The memorial was repaired and placed on a new plinth.
 On 2 May 1987 the memorial was unveiled with a commemorative plaque by the Polish Naval, Air Force and Ex-Combattants' Associations.
 On the 45th anniversary of the sinking of the ORP Orkan (G90), 8 October 1988, another commemorative plaque was installed in memory of the Polish Navy, Merchant Navy and Coastal Command airmen who died in the Battle of the Atlantic.
 On Polish Navy Day (10 February) at the memorial, in a service that both Polish and Scottish ex-servicemen participate in, the memories of those that perished are remembered in a spirit of friendship and comradeship between Polish and Scottish ex-servicemen.

 The Oval is a public park in the centre of Prestwick with two full size football pitches with indoor changing rooms, a tennis centre with three indoor courts and eight outdoor, a 25m indoor swimming pool and gym, indoor bowling green and cricket club.
 The park was gifted to the town in 1954.

+Demography

 Education

 Prestwick Academy is the town's only secondary school.

 Prestwick has five schools, four primary and one secondary, one of which is a denominational school, serving Prestwick and north of Prestwick.
 The schools are: